 It enables companies to lock up public and hybrid clouds that use both private and public clouds.

 Controls access and applications

 It can control which applications users have access to.
-For example, if an employee only needs to access email and HR software, they will not be able to access other corporate applications.
+For example, if an employee only needs to access email and HR software, they cannot access other corporate applications.

 Simplifies security management

 SDP lets companies manage all their security in one place with one set of policies.
 As a result, they no longer need to deploy and manage multiple security tools.

 SDP vs. VAN

 Before knowing the difference, let us know what VPN is.